Ringler Associates

-When we say Ringler Associates is the largest structured settlement company in America, it is based on the following data:
+When we say Ringler is the largest structured settlement company in America, it is based on the following data:

-Structured settlements evolved because many leaders in private, public and non-profit organizations became increasingly alarmed at the number of injured people blowing through lump-sum payments because of poor financial decisions.
-And while no definitive studies exist that conclusively proves injury victims have been more likely to mismanage their settlement funds, those who work with these cases – attorneys, mediators and other court officers, insurance professionals, and settlement consultants – have been increasingly supportive of the stability, security and guarantees provided by a structured settlement.
+No wonder that those who work with these cases – attorneys, mediators and other court officers, insurance professionals, and settlement consultants – have been increasingly supportive of the stability, security and guarantees provided by a structured settlement.
 (Read their own words.)

 First utilized in Canada after settlements for children affected by Thalidomide, structured settlements were introduced in the United States during the 1970s.
 Since then state and federal officials have passed numerous laws and changes to the tax codes to make structured settlements even more attractive to injured people and their families.

 Initially, the concept was used on large, catastrophic injury cases.
-Today, half of the cases structured by Ringler Associates are less than $50,000.
+Today, half of the cases structured by Ringler are less than $50,000.
 Most structured settlements include upfront cash for attorney fees, medical expenses and existing liens resulting from the injury.
 The defendant insurance company purchases one or more annuities from a highly rated life insurance company, which in turn makes the periodic payments to the injured party.

 These payments may be made for virtually any length of time, even for the injured person’s lifetime.
 In the event of the injured party’s death, a guaranteed portion of the settlement may be made to his or her estate or a named beneficiary such as a spouse or child.